-Advertising majors choose between two areas of emphasis: the advertising account management track to develop expertise in planning, budgeting, administrating and coordinating services; and the advertising creative track to master the creative components of the advertising industry, including writing, design, print and broadcast production, traffic and creative services.
-Nonmajors may choose advertising as a minor, which requires the completion of 21 credit hours that may include both management and creative advertising courses.
+Advertising majors choose between two areas of emphasis: the advertising account management track to develop expertise in planning, budgeting and coordinating services; and the advertising creative track to master the creative components of the advertising industry, including writing, design, print and broadcast production, traffic and creative services.
+Non-majors may choose advertising as a minor, which requires the completion of 21 credit hours that may include both account management and creative advertising courses.
 The average number of students in the advertising creative major is 60 with the average number of students in upper-level classes at 18.
 The capstone experience merges the advertising creative, advertising management and minor students to collaborate their expertise.
 This experience gives students the opportunity to participate in a national student advertising campaign each spring.
-In 2008, Drake students placed second, within one point of the first-place winners.

 Suggested progression of classes:

 All classes are 3 credit hours except when indicated ( )